nichols-t/lyrics/README.md

 See the lib-test.rkt file for details.
-Essentially, you just need to run make-package.rkt to install lyrics as a #lang, then set your formatting stuff before linking to a textfile that contains the lyrics for your slideshow
+Essentially, you just need to run make-package.rkt to install lyrics as a #lang, then set your formatting stuff before linking to a textfile that contains the lyrics for your slideshow.
+See the [User Guide](doc.md) for details.